gregorybesson/ai-isolation-game/heuristic_analysis.md

 Playing Matches:
 ----------
-  Match 1:   Student   vs   Random    	Result: 18 to 2
+  Match 1:   Student   vs   Random    	Result: 89 to 11
-  Match 2:   Student   vs   MM_Null   	Result: 16 to 4
+  Match 2:   Student   vs   MM_Null   	Result: 80 to 20
-  Match 3:   Student   vs   MM_Open   	Result: 12 to 8
+  Match 3:   Student   vs   MM_Open   	Result: 71 to 29
-  Match 4:   Student   vs MM_Improved 	Result: 13 to 7
+  Match 4:   Student   vs MM_Improved 	Result: 57 to 43
-  Match 5:   Student   vs   AB_Null   	Result: 17 to 3
+  Match 5:   Student   vs   AB_Null   	Result: 74 to 26
-  Match 6:   Student   vs   AB_Open   	Result: 11 to 9
+  Match 6:   Student   vs   AB_Open   	Result: 67 to 33
-  Match 7:   Student   vs AB_Improved 	Result: 12 to 8
+  Match 7:   Student   vs AB_Improved 	Result: 67 to 33

 Results:
 ----------
-Student             70.71%
+Student             72.14%
 ```
 ### Analysis
-The results have been tested 5 times on tournaments of 20 games.
-It shows a tiny improvement over ID_Improved.
-Don't have a precise explanantion.
-I feel being aggressive in this game is important but maybe my multiplier is to high and "hide" better options for the player, while taking too much into account the reduction of the opponent's moves.
+The results have been tested 2 times on tournaments of 100 games.
+It shows an average improvement of 4% over ID_Improved.
+I felt being aggressive in this game was important and it's the case: Trying to select the maximum number of possible moves while reducing as much as possible the moves of the opponent is the road to success.

 # Heuristic 2: Aggressive player trying to keep the center
 ## Description